1976 Argentine coup d'état: Isabel Perón's loss of legitimacy

 Perón's loss of power, besides the public ridicule, was magnified by the loss of her congressional majority.
 In addition, her popular support was reduced to a right-wing section of Peronism.
 By February 1976, three service commanders had requested that she resign from the presidency.
 Another issue with Perón's presidency was the ongoing guerrilla warfare.
-Throughout her presidency, Perón struggled against both the Montoneros and People's Revolutionary Army (ERP) left-wing guerrilla organizations as well as the right-wing Argentine Anticommunist Alliance group (AAA).
+Throughout her presidency, Perón struggled against both the Peronist Montoneros and the Marxist People's Revolutionary Army (ERP) left-wing guerrilla organizations as well as the right-wing Argentine Anticommunist Alliance group (AAA).
 A clear example was the 25 political murders between 20 and 21 March 1975, which had victims on both the left and right wing.
 Only in late May 1975 did her Social Welfare minister, José López Rega, announce an investigation of the AAA group, though the group had been active for 550 days without a single arrest.
 As the government finally addressed the AAA, it indicated public dissatisfaction with the current regime's treatment over the AAA.
-By late March 1976, local press was open reporting on a coup happening within hours, which led to ramped up political violence between left and right, as those were interested in "settling scores" which led to about 165 people killed from the start of the year until then, of which the Perón regime was powerless to stop.
+By late March 1976, local press was openly reporting on a coup happening within hours, which led to ramped up political violence between left and right, as those were interested in "settling scores" which led to about 165 people killed from the start of the year until then, which the Perón regime was powerless to stop.

-The coup
+Coup

-Shortly before 01:00 am, President Perón was detained and taken by helicopter to the El Messidor residence.
-Major General José Rogelio Villarreal announced his dismissal to Isabel Perón:
+Shortly before 01:00 am on 24 March, President Perón was detained and taken by helicopter to the El Messidor residence.
+Major General José Rogelio Villarreal announced her dismissal to Isabel Perón:

 "Madam President, the Armed Forces have decided to take political control of the country and you are hereby dismissed and arrested.

 At 03:10 all television and radio stations were interrupted.
 Regular transmissions were cut and replaced by a military march, after which the first communiqué was broadcast: